 Unity executes scripts at runtime based on predefined events and functions provided by the MonoBehaviour class, which is the base class for scripts in Unity.

-Scripts are written in the chosen scripting language (e.g., C#) using standard programming constructs such as variables, loops, conditionals, functions, and classes.
+You write scripts in the chosen scripting language (e.g., C#) using standard programming constructs such as variables, loops, conditionals, functions, and classes.

 Unity’s API (Application Programming Interface) provides a wide range of classes and functions for interacting with the Unity engine, GameObjects, components, physics, input, audio, and more.